 Monuments: Easebourne (attr); West Firle

 M W Johnson

-Matthew Wharton Johnson (1799/1800-1881) was born in Stepney and became a prolific sculptor, whose work is widely spread in England and beyond.
-He continued work until the end of his life - his latest work is actually dated 1882, 62 years after the first one recorded.
+Matthew Warton Johnson (1800-1881) was born in Stepney and became a prolific sculptor, whose work is widely spread in England and beyond.
+He continued work until the end of his life - indeed his latest work bears the posthumous date of 1882, 62 years after the first one recorded.
 He produced both monuments and garden sculpture.
 He is to be found at various addresses in London, settling finally in Southampton Street, Fitzroy Square.